 How do you minimize the risks associated with cooking and smoking?

 How do you best manage medications?

-What steps can be taken to protect the finances of those with dementia?
+What steps can be taken to protect the finances of a person with dementia?

 Here are some other resources about this topic that you may find helpful after completing this lesson.

 This practical guide includes tips for safety in the home, wandering and getting lost, driving, travelling and emergency preparedness.Download PDF

 This checklist provides practical advice regarding safety precautions that should be taken throughout the home including the kitchen, laundry room, bathroom, bedroom, garage and basement.View PDF